 Modern technology has forever changed the landscape of our human interaction, with many companies opting to have fewer face-to-face meetings and more digital conversations through email and chat apps.
 Although this may seem like a quicker way to get things done, it’s actually a poor replacement for certain tasks where true face-to-face communication is optimal.
-This blog provides team meeting ideas and outlines helpful ways to improve your team meetings instead of canceling them.
+This blog provides team meeting ideas and outlines helpful ways to improve your next meetings instead of canceling them.

 Team meetings are meetings that bring all team members together to relay information and track important project milestones.
 They are an essential part of a team’s communication strategy and, when leveraged correctly, provide order to team objectives, decision making and problem solving.
 An effective team meeting is agenda-driven, with a clear team leader and methodical approach.

 Lengthy meetings, unproductive meetings, meetings before and after meetings and meetings to review what took place in a previous meeting can all lead to meeting fatigue.
 Over time, this can wear down an employee’s productivity and satisfaction.
 And while some companies have started to combat meeting fatigue by minimizing or canceling physical meetings, others are solving meeting issues with better, more effective team meeting strategies.
 Here are four signs of a bad meeting culture:

 2. Goals aren't being accomplished

 The best way to kill productivity during the workday is to sit through a dysfunctional meeting that lacks a clear purpose and ends without accomplishing anything.
 Every meeting should have a list of agenda items and a specific goal, and attendees should work to accomplish that goal by the end of the meeting.
 Check out our blog How to Run an Effective Meeting in 8 Steps for a better way to host team meetings.

 3. Run out of time